prplfoundation/prplMesh/tools/beerocks_analyzer/README.md

 You only need to create the `venv` once.
 Later on you just need to activate the `venv` to be able to use the application.

+Note for *Windows* users: you may need to run the command-line as an administrator depending on your setup.

 ### Create a virtualenv to use the application